duhboto/MetamorphicGuard/README.md

 result = run_with_config("guard.toml", task=spec)
 ```

 The helper understands both file paths and dotted callables (e.g., `"pkg.module:solve"`) specified in the config’s `baseline` and `candidate` fields.
+You can also pass an in-memory mapping (with an optional `[metamorphic_guard]` section) or an `EvaluatorConfig` instance when generating configs programmatically.

 The `run` helper wraps the full harness: it registers your `TaskSpec`, executes both implementations with sandboxing and statistical analysis, and returns an `EvaluationResult` containing the adoption decision and the full JSON report.